 You must wear the wristband you receive during admission for your entire hospital stay.

 What you should bring

-You will probably want to bring your personal toiletry articles and slippers, robe and pajamas or gown.
+You may want to bring your personal toiletry articles and slippers, robe and pajamas or gown.
 However, Abraham Lincoln Memorial Hospital cannot be responsible for personal belongings including jewelry, valuables, money and so on, during hospitalization.
 We recommend that these items be sent home if at all possible.
-Those items which cannot be sent home should be inventoried and placed in a clear plastic bag and given to your loved ones.
+Your personal items will be placed in a clear plastic bag and given to your loved ones.
 If you have valuable items that you would like stored in a safe during your procedure, please request a valuables bag from any ALMH staff member.
 A member of the ALMH security department will help you inventory your stored and items and provide a receipt to you that must be presented upon discharge in order to collect your valuables.

 Dentures, eyeglasses and other personal belongings should never be placed in areas where they could be misplaced or lost.
 When personal belongings are not in use, they should be placed in the bedside storage areas provided.

 Please bring an accurate medication list.
 Only medications prescribed by your physician while you are in the hospital will be administered.
 Do not bring medications unless specifically requested by your physician.